rishabhprasad/ENSE375GroupA/Project 4/patientAddFixes.md

 To RiskCodeMAp.java
-Changed the functionaly of updateRiskInARegion to return true in all cases expect invalid inputs.
+Changed the functionaly of updateRiskInARegion from returning false if a change was not made and if an invalid input was given to only returning false on invalid inputs
-(used to return false if the risk code map was not updated in a call)

 To PostalCode.java
 `if (postalCode == null) throw new InvalidPostalCodeException();`